squeek502/named-character-references/README.md

 zig run generate.zig > generated.zig
 ```

-Outputs the generated Zig code to stdout, containing the `dafsa` array and the `codepoints_lookup` packed array.
+Outputs the generated Zig code to stdout, containing all the generated arrays.

 ### `test.zig`